whufirst/hello-world/README.md

 git push origin new-branch-name

-how to push a new file from local terminal to Github? the first time you need to execute: git push --set-upstream origin the second time with command:
+how to push a new file from local terminal to Github? the first time you need to execute: git push --set-upstream origin branch-name.

+the second time with command:

 1. git add filename
 2. git commit -m filename
 3. git push